GoogleChrome/developer.chrome.com/site/en/blog/css-grid-tooling/index.md

 ### A joint effort between Chrome and Edge

-CSS Grid Tooling captured attention from both Chrome DevTools and Edge DevTools.
+CSS Grid tooling captured attention from both Chrome DevTools and Edge DevTools.
 We decided to collaborate from the beginning.
 We shared our product, engineering, and design resources from both teams, and coordinated weekly to make this happen.

 ### Summary of features